-in the U.S. giving women with small or unevenly sized breasts a fuller, firmer, better-proportioned appearance.
+Breast implant surgery gives women with small or unevenly sized breasts a fuller, firmer, better-proportioned appearance.
 Breast augmentation is achieved by placing silicone or saline implants in the breast, resulting in beautiful, natural-feeling breasts that are one or more cup sizes larger.
-Women choose breast augmentation for a variety of medical and aesthetic reasons, including balancing breast size, compensating for reduced breast mass after pregnancy or surgery, or correcting a congenital breast defect.
-Whether you are interested in seeing if you are a good candidate for breast implants, a breast reduction, or implant exchange to replace old implants, the plastic surgeons at SunCoast Plastic Surgery in Pearland/Houston can help you achieve the aesthetic you desire.
+It can also easily be paired with a breast lift for additional correction.
+Women choose a breast implant procedure for a variety of medical and aesthetic reasons, including balancing breast size, compensating for reduced breast mass after pregnancy or surgery, or correcting a congenital breast defect.
+If you are interested in seeing if you are a good candidate for breast implants, a breast reduction, or implant exchange to replace old implants, Dr. Chaudhari at SunCoast Plastic Surgery in Pearland/Houston can help you achieve the aesthetic you desire.

 Breast Implant Safety